-Reversely, use VBoxManage dhcpserver remove with the given --netname <network\name> or --ifname <hostonly\if\name> to remove the DHCP server again for the given internal or host-only network.
+Reversely, use VBoxManage dhcpserver remove with the given --netname <network_name> or --ifname <hostonly_if_name> to remove the DHCP server again for the given internal or host-only network.

 To modify the settings of a DHCP server created earlier with VBoxManage dhcpserver add, you can use VBoxManage dhcpserver modify for a given network or host-only interface name.
+This has the same parameters as VBoxManage dhcpserver add.